 The fantasy castle has feet, if not of clay, then of solid steel beams, fiberglass, and 500 gallons of paint.
 Instead of dungeons, there are service tunnels for the Magic Kingdom's less-than-magical quotidian operations, such as Makeup and Costuming.
 These are the same tunnels that honeycomb the ground under much of the park.

-where the "royal treatment" transforms little girls age 3 and older into princesses or divas.
+Boutique, where the "royal treatment" transforms little girls age 3 and older into princesses or divas.
 Hair and makeup are by a "Fairy Godmother-in-training."
-The Knight Package offers a heroic alternative makeover that includes hairstyle, sword, and shield.
+The valiant Knight Package offers a heroic alternative makeover that includes hairstyle, sword, and shield.
 If you have reservations to dine at Cinderella's Royal Table, you enter the castle by way of an ascending spiral staircase.
 You are attended by costumed waiters and joined by Cinderella and other princesses in one of Disney's most popular character-dining experiences.
 For people with disabilities: For those with limited mobility, elevator access to the dining experience is provided.
-Call 180 days ahead, or as soon as you can, to reserve the character breakfast, lunch, or dinner known as Fairytale Dining.
+Call or book online 180 days ahead, if possible, to reserve the character breakfast, lunch, or dinner known as Fairytale Dining.

 Fantasyland, Walt Disney World, Florida, 32830, United States